 Droppings can be seen from the cave crickets.
 Droppings can be seen in the crawl space on the joists and supports.
 The black marks are easily noticed in these areas.

-Are camel crickets poisonous to dogs?
+Are mole crickets poisonous to dogs?

 It’s very unlikely that your dog will eat a camel cricket.
 Cave crickets have little to no taste and are often found in areas with other insects such as spiders, flies, or ants.